Why Is It Hard to Connect With My Mother?

 Introduction

-• emotionally distant
+• emotionally disconnected

-• unable to fully connect
+• unable to fully relax around their mother

 • unseen or emotionally unsupported